Arkenon/xidea/wp-content/themes/societas/readme.txt

 == Description ==

-Societas is a block based Wordpress Theme.
+Societas is a block based Wordpress Theme for corporaitons, agencies, finacial organizations and more...

 With the new pattern of Wordpress named full site editing (fse) you can edit whole website from site editor tool.